 Sync & Mobile App

 DEVONthink can sync individual databases with common cloud providers (Dropbox, iCloud, CloudMe), WebDAV, or directly with iOS devices over Bonjour.
 The sync storage is stored encrypted in the cloud, which makes it a safe way to sync across multiple devices without compromising private data.
 With DEVONthink to Go is a mobile version available.

 My Workflow of Capturing a Note

-I regularly reserve time to transfer notes, highlights and quotes from books I’ve read into notes in my Zettelkasten.
+I regularly reserve time to transfer notes, highlights, and quotes from books I’ve read into notes in my Zettelkasten.

 I use another Alfred snippet to quickly create the basic template of a Zettel (though DEVONthink has template capabilities, my snippet is faster).
-I add an intro paragraph and the content of my thought or note and use the inspector to find related notes which I link when possible using WikiLinks.
-I add citations or other links, external for links to websites and videos or internal to other documents for images in DEVONthink using the unique document identifier.
+I add an intro paragraph and the content of my thought or note and use the inspector to find related notes, which I link when possible using WikiLinks.
+I add citations or other links, external for links to websites and videos, or internal to other documents for images in DEVONthink using the unique document identifier.

 A quick shortcut allows changing the metadata of a note without opening the inspector.
-Another shortcut opens a Zettel in my favourite writing app: iA Writer.
+Another shortcut opens a Zettel in my favorite writing app: iA Writer.
 Saving the content will automatically update the DEVONthink document.